e-shapePP/vlabs/README.md

 conda activate Deltares_GPP_cmd
 ```

-Save the input data in the sen2gpp/Input/EV and sen2gpp/Input/NEE, respectively for the environmental data and Net Ecosystem Exchange data files.  z
+Save the input data in the sen2gpp/Input/EV and sen2gpp/Input/NEE, respectively for the environmental data and Net Ecosystem Exchange data files.

 Save the configuration file in the sen2gpp/Configs folder as Configuration_file.cfg.
-Run the code sen2gpp
+Run the code sen2gpp.
 ```
 python sen2gpp.py
 ```